Yorick Club

-The Yorick Club was a private social club in Lowell, Massachusetts, which twenty prominent young Lowell men founded in February 1882.
+The Yorick Club was a private social club in Lowell, Massachusetts founded by twenty prominent young men in February 1882.
 The club went bankrupt in 1979 and was dissolved; its former clubhouse is now Cobblestones Bar & Restaurant.

 Inception and club history

 The first meeting to organize "a young men's social club" was held at the home of Joseph A. Nesmith on November 11, 1882.
 The next few meetings were held between Nesmith's home and the home of George R. Richardson until the group rented a room at the Wyman's Exchange building.

 At that time, the first elected officials Included: